 Many students are still deciding on a major during their first years in college.
-The Emerging Scholars Program gives you the unique opportunity to explore a major you may be considering “behind the scenes.”
+ESP gives you the unique opportunity to explore a major you may be considering “behind the scenes.”
 Research plays an important role in nearly every major on campus, and being engaged in research lets you see what you like – and possibly what you don’t – before you decide.
 The more important consideration is what topics interest you and what would you like to learn more about?
-Emerging Scholars do not have to conduct research in the designated major or college.
+Emerging Scholars do not have to conduct research in their designated major or college.
 We encourage interdisciplinary research.

 How many students are typically selected for UA 155?

-While the number varies, after each application period between 60-90 students are selected.
+While the number varies after each application period, generally between 60 and 90 students are selected.

 Is ESP competitive?
 Will I be accepted into ESP?

-The Emerging Scholars Program is competitive.
+ESP is competitive.
 The number of accepted Scholars fluctuates from year to year.
-On average, we accept between 60-90 each cohort.
+On average, we generally accept between 60 and 90 students each cohort.
 While grades and test scores are an important part of our decision, more importantly we are looking for students who display a strong interest in undergraduate research and a dedication to excellence.

-Please also keep in mind that Emerging Scholars is not the only way that UA students become involved in research.
-If you are looking for other ways to get involved, visit the Office of Undergraduate Research website.
+Please also keep in mind that ESP is not the only way UA students may become involved in research.
+If you are looking for other ways to get involved, visit the Office for Undergraduate Research website.

 Should I participate my first year?

-While the Emerging Scholars Program is open to incoming freshman through upcoming juniors (please inquire by email if you are a senior and interested), participating in this program as a Freshman provides you an opportunity to do what few first-year students have the chance to do.
+While ESP is open to incoming freshman through upcoming juniors (please inquire by email if you are a senior and interested), participating in this program as a freshman provides you an opportunity to do what few first-year students have the chance to do.
 It prepares you for research and introduces you to a faculty member who will mentor or guide your early explorations.
 You will also have the opportunity to build relationships with other students with similar interests in undergraduate research.
-It also helps you get to know your own interests more clearly.
+It also helps you explore your own interests.